asegun-cod/smart-home-device-cyberattack-detection/README.md

 # smart-home-device-attack-detection-
-This is the GitHub repo for the collaborative research work carried out  by Asmau Wali-Zubair (a Ph.D. research) as the lead researcher, and contributed to by myself (Oluwasegun Apejoye) and Thejavathy Vengappa, both MSc Students, under the supervision of Dr. Jun He and Dr. Xiaoqi Ma at Nottingham Trent University, Nottingham, UK.
+This is the GitHub repo for the collaborative research work carried out  by Asmau Wali-Zubair (PhD student) as the lead researcher, and contributed to by myself (Oluwasegun Apejoye) and Thejavathy Vengappa, both MSc Students, under the supervision of Dr. Jun He and Dr. Xiaoqi Ma at Nottingham Trent University, Nottingham, UK.

 _**This is an on-going research with aim of creating an innovative approach/tool to address the increasing threat of cyberattacks on smart home IoT devices.**_